RobotLocomotion/drake/doc/_pages/installation.md

 ⁽³⁾ These end-of-life dates are estimates.
 Refer to [OS Support](/stable.html#os-support) for details.

-⁽⁴⁾ Nightly binaries for Ubuntu 24.04 (Noble) on arm64 are available for all [binary installation methods](#choose-an-installation-method).
+⁽⁴⁾ Nightly binaries for Ubuntu arm64 are available for all [binary installation methods](#choose-an-installation-method).
 Drake's support for Ubuntu on arm64 is currently experimental, and binaries are not available for stable releases.
 Follow